MileHacker Logo

 • Seatbelts are mandatory for all passengers.
 The Czech Republic maintains a zero-tolerance policy for alcohol consumption when driving.

-• Roads to Cesky Krumlov are generally good.
+• Streets to Cesky Krumlov are generally good.
 Winter driving is challenging due to snow and ice; winter tires are mandatory Nov-Mar.

 Parking & Pedestrian Areas

-• The historic center is mostly pedestrianized.
-You cannot drive directly to most accommodations within the old town.
+• The historic center is predominantly pedestrianized.
+You are not able to drive directly to most accommodations within the old town.

 • Paid parking lots (P1-P4) are located just outside the pedestrianized historic center.
 Payment occurs at automated machines.

-• From these lots, you will walk to your accommodation.
-Factor this walk into your arrival plans if renting a car.
+• From this group lots, you will walk to your accommodation.
+Factor this walk into your arrival plans when renting a car.

 • The entire historic center is highly pedestrian-friendly for walking exploration.